TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 #!/bin/sh

 # set the LaunchDaemon variable with the name of the LaunchDaemon
-daemon="com.jumpcloud.prestage.plist"
+DAEMON="com.jumpcloud.prestage.plist"

-# Enter the ENROLLMENT_USER within the '' of ENROLLMENT_USER=''
+# Enter the ENROLLMENT_USER within the "" of ENROLLMENT_USER=""
-ENROLLMENT_USER='Welcome'
+ENROLLMENT_USER="Welcome"

-# Enter the ENROLLMENT_USER_PASSWORD within the '' of ENROLLMENT_USER_PASSWORD='' with the credentials of the admin with a secure token
+# Enter the ENROLLMENT_USER_PASSWORD within the "" of ENROLLMENT_USER_PASSWORD="" with the credentials of the admin with a secure token
-ENROLLMENT_USER_PASSWORD='Welcome1!'
+ENROLLMENT_USER_PASSWORD="Welcome1!"

 cat <<-EOF >/var/run/JumpCloud-SecureToken-Creds.txt
 $ENROLLMENT_USER;$ENROLLMENT_USER_PASSWORD